janczizikow/timeoff_backend/README.md

 Endpoints:
 ------

-All protected reuqest are marked with __authentication required__ - pass Authorization: "Bearer <access_token>" with a valid access_token.
+All protected endpoints are marked with __authentication required__ - pass Authorization: "Bearer <access_token>" with a valid access_token.

 ### Authentication: